AmineAndam04/cleanmarl-docs/docs/source/algorithms/ippo.rst

    &= r_t + \gamma  \Big[ \lambda R^{\lambda}_{t+1} + (1-\lambda) \max_{a' \in \mathcal{A}} Q(\hat{s}_{t+1}, a') \Big]
    \end{align}

-- **Advantages**: We don't directly compute the advantages using GAE estimates, we instead use the TD(λ) return by exploiting the following formula that can be found in  `page 47 in David Silver's lecture n 4 <https://davidstarsilver.wordpress.com/wp-content/uploads/2025/04/lecture-4-model-free-prediction-.pdf>`_
+- **Advantages**: We don't directly estimate the advantages using GAE estimates, we instead use the TD(λ) return by exploiting the following formula that can be found in  `page 47 in David Silver's lecture n 4 <https://davidstarsilver.wordpress.com/wp-content/uploads/2025/04/lecture-4-model-free-prediction-.pdf>`_

 .. math::

   A(s_t,a_t) = R^{\lambda}_t -V(s_t)

-- **RNN training** : We use truncated backpropagation through time (TBPTT) to train the RNN network.
+- **RNN training** : We use **Truncated Back-Propagation Through Time (TBPTT)** to train the RNN network.
 You can set the length of the sequence using ``tbptt``.

 Logging
 -------